-‘Time, Real and Imaginary’ by Samuel Taylor Coleridge speaks on the passage of time and how two imaginary children move through it.
-In the first lines of this piece, the speaker sets the scene.
+In the first lines of ‘Time, Real and Imaginary,’ the speaker sets the scene.
 He states that there are two children running on the top of a mountain.
 The ground is fairly level, but as one finds out later, it is sometimes “smooth” and sometimes “rough”.
 The sister leads the boy but, because he’s blind, he doesn’t realize.
 He’s unaware if he’s ahead or behind.
 He runs blissfully and carelessly.
 She continually turns around the check on him, but despite his blindness, he doesn’t stumble.

 Samuel Taylor Coleridge utilizes a number of poetic techniques within ‘Time, Real and Imaginary’.
 These include alliteration, internal rhyme, half-rhyme, and metaphor.
 The first occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “ostrich-like” and “out-spread” in line three.
 Then, “looks” and “listens” in line eight.

 Internal rhyme is a kind of rhyme that is not constrained to the end of the lines but can appear anywhere.
 For instance, “sister,” “brother” and “other” in lines five and six.
 Half, or slant, rhyme is seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
 An example includes “alas” in the ninth line and “passed” in the tenth.